GRINDERT/printf/README.md

-# printf
-this is for the pair work
+these is about printf function